Experiencing too much pain? Check out these top remedies for menstrual cramps that can ease your belly pain in no time.

 Microwavable pads or the new rechargeable cordless heating pads specifically designed for menstrual pain can be helpful to use at work or home.

 Exercise releases endorphins, which are natural painkillers.
 The pain-making cramps are still happening, but you’re not aware of them, because your pain receptors are blocked by the endorphins.

 Yes, you read that right.
 During an orgasm the uterine muscles contract, releasing chemicals in the brain that act as a natural pain reliever.
 Menstrual cramps – begone!

 Sometimes slipping into a steamy, sudsy bath can help bring blood flow to the pelvic area, and that helps the muscles causing cramps to relax and ease up.

-There’s another category of home remedies which might be helpful, (although there’s limited scientific evidence attesting to their efficacy)
+There’s another category of home remedies that might be helpful (although there’s limited scientific evidence attesting to their efficacy)